Rinnai Code 79: Combustion Air Temperature Sensor Fault

 Symptoms You May Notice

-- Code 79 on controller display
+- Code 79 flashing on the controller display with the unit locked out and refusing to fire

 Can you reset a Rinnai waterheater to clear the 79 code?